-In Phase 2, SCDOT will invite each of the short-listed Proposers to submit their Proposals for completion of the Project.
-After evaluation of the Proposals, SCDOT plans to award and execute a contract with a single Proposer.
-Phase 2 includes the following steps:
+In Phase 2, SCDOT will-invites each of the short-listed Proposers to submit their Proposals for completion of the Project.
+After evaluation of the Proposals, SCDOT plans to award and execute a-the Ceontract with a single Contractor.
+Proposer.
+A general overview of Phase 2 includes, but is not limited to, the following steps:

 - 1. SCDOT releases RFP for Industry Review - 2.
 SCDOT holds Open-Forum Meeting with Proposers to clarify/revise RFP - 3.
 SCDOT releases Final RFP - 4.
-Proposers submit Preliminary Alternative Technical Concepts (ATC), Traffic Analysis Memorandums and Confidential Questions

-- 5. SCDOT conducts Confidential One-on-One Meetings with Proposers to discuss Preliminary ATCs, Traffic Analysis Memorandums and Confidential Questions - 6.
+Proposers submit Preliminary Alternative Technical Concepts (ATC) and Confidential Questions - 5.
+SCDOT conducts Confidential One-on-One Meetings with Proposers to discuss Preliminary ATCs and Confidential Questions - 6.
 SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with all Proposers, if necessary - 7.
-Proposers submit Formal ATCs, IMRs, and any additional Confidential Questions - 8.
-SCDOT conducts Confidential One-on-One Meetings with Proposers to discuss Formal ATCs, IMRs, and additional Confidential Questions, if necessary - 9.
+Proposers submit Formal ATCs and any additional Confidential Questions - 8.
+SCDOT conducts Confidential One-on-One Meetings with Proposers to discuss Formal ATCs and additional Confidential Questions, if necessary - 9.
 SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with all Proposers, if necessary - 10.
-SCDOT approves/disapproves ATCs - 11.
-FHWA provides Operational Acceptance of Proposer IMRs (if applicable) - 12.
-Proposers submit Proposals - 13.
-Technical Proposal Presentations - 14.
-SCDOT evaluates Proposals - 15.
-SCDOT selects a Contractor
+SCDOT approves/disapproves Formal ATCs - 11.
+Proposers submit Proposals - 12.
+SCDOT evaluates Proposals - 13.
+SCDOT conducts Bid Opening, recommends, and selects a Contractor

 These steps will be carried out following the Milestone Schedule in Section 8.
-SCDOT reserves the right to make changes to the above steps as appropriate to meet the needs of the procurement process.
-The following paragraphs provide information detailing various steps of the process.
+SCDOT reserves the right to make changes to the above steps and Milestone Schedule as appropriate to meet the needs of the procurement process.
+The following paragraphs provide information detailing various steps of the procurement process.